 We use the following process in achieving executive team alignment:

 - We help the executive team focus on outcomes rather than personal issues.
-When executives begin to interact with Delta, we work with them to come to the conclusion that making their numbers is one of the most important outcomes they are looking for, and the results are better than retribution.
-Successful action is better than futile and and frustrating acting out.
-Once executives get together and collectively describe the milestones to success and how long it will take, they see their relationships as manageable.
+We work with managers and executives to understand that making their numbers is one of the most important outcomes, and that results are better than retribution.
+Once executives get together and collectively describe the milestones to success and how long it will take, they begin to repair their relationships.

 - We establish the “hang together or hang separately” principle.
-Few understand the level of bitterness and resentment present at the founding of the republic at the Constitutional Convention.
-The aged Benjamin Franklin, in the midst of bitter conflict stated the obvious, “Gentlemen we shall all hang together or hang separately.”
-Even today we have our own version of the British army ready to take full advantage of our internal failures.
+Few understand the level resentment present at the founding of the republic at the Constitutional Convention.
+The aged Benjamin Franklin, in the midst of bitter conflict, stated: “Gentlemen we shall all hang together or hang separately.”
 Delta teaches that it is no dishonor to be defeated by more powerful forces.
 To be defeated by ourselves, however, is truly humiliating.

 - We negotiate interpersonal behavioral norms.
 People truly come to organizations with radically different notions about how people should behave with one another.
-To one person a statement is a personal insult while to another it’s a spirited discussion.
-One person sees slipping a deadline as less than best performance while another sees it as a serious breach of trust.
-By putting a group of executives together and negotiating a set of norms that everyone commits to follow, alignment most often follows as well.
+To one person a statement is a personal insult, while to another it’s a spirited discussion.
+One person sees slipping a deadline as acceptable, while another sees it as a serious breach of trust.
+By putting a group together and negotiating a set of norms that everyone commits to follow, alignment follows as well.

-- We develop goals which are important enough to each member of the team to achieve.
+- We develop goals that are important enough to each member of the team.
 Not everything has equal importance to everyone.
-We identify those goals individual team members believe are so important they will overlook personal issues and develop personal commonalities to achieve.
-Often, although certainly not always, the members of the executive team finish their work together both aligned and as friends.
+We identify the goals that individual team members believe are so important that they will overlook personal issues and develop personal commonalities to achieve.
+Often, the members of the executive team finish their work together both aligned and as friends.